 Required Artifacts for Domain 3:

 - Interns must complete a minimum of 1 academic case study.
 The case study should target a student that has an academic deficit in reading, math or writing skills.
 Interns must report baseline data, areas of weakness that the child exhibits based on multiple sources of data, develop goals and objectives, implement evidence-based academic intervention programming, and utilize progress-monitoring measures to determine student progress towards goals.
 Intervention data (minimum of 8 weeks and at least 1 data point collected per week) must be submitted and graphed visually, demonstrating positive, measurable impact of the intervention on the academic development of the K-12 student.
 Students will be required to calculate and report effect size and percent of non-overlapping data points.
 If a positive effect size is not obtained, students will need to include an additional one-page summary describing the variables that contributed to the lack of progress and actions taken to address the skill deficit Students are strongly encouraged to submit raw data (CBM probes, behavior contracts, point sheets etc.) along with other case study components.

-Skills: School psychologists have knowledge of biological, cultural, developmental, and social influences on behavior and mental health; behavioral and emotional impacts on learning and life skills; and evidence-based strategies to promote social–emotional functioning and mental health.
-School psychologists, in collaboration with others, demonstrate skills to use assessment and data-collection methods and to implement and evaluate services that promote resilience and positive behavior, support socialization and adaptive skills, and enhance mental and behavioral health.
+Mental and Behavioral Health Services Interventions: School psychologists understand the biological, cultural, developmental, and social influences on mental and behavioral health, behavioral and emotional impacts on learning, and evidence-based strategies to promote social–emotional functioning.
+School psychologists, in collaboration with others, design, implement, and evaluate services that promote resilience and positive behavior, support socialization and adaptive skills, and enhance mental and behavioral health.

 Required Artifacts for Domain 4: